YasserHossam/UniversalTuringMachine/README.md

 3- Press RunMachine and the output will be printed on the TextBlock in front of you :)
                    Notice: The output format is the same as the input format, 0's will be at the beginning and the ending of the output

+If You Want a quick Test, Please use Machine.txt and Input.txt as Input files , This Machine Should Change Left Most "a" character to "b" character assuming that a="00" and b="000"